 Making notes will help you keep on track and remain objective.

 STEP 5 – Together with your long-distance partner find a way forward that works for both of you

 When you know each other’s feelings, doubts and concerns, it’s time to find a way to move on.

 Whatever road you will choose moving forward, you will always know that you’ve done it together.
 Understanding instead of guessing and assuming help you resolve your situation without unnecessary struggle and suffering.
 When you have understanding, you no longer need to compromise all the time to make your partner happy.

 Here’s how you can work together with your long-distance partner to find a way forward:

 - Layout all the notes on the table.

-- Look at all the feelings and concerns from a 3rd perspective to help you see it objectively.
+- Look at all the feelings and concerns from an outside perspective to help you see it objectively.